-NAMEFUN Optional input specifying a function to apply to each leaf to convert gene tree leaf labels into species names.
+NAMEFUN Optional function to apply to each leaf to convert gene tree leaf labels into species names.
 This function should take as input a character vector and return a character vector of the same size.
 By default equals NULL, indicating that gene tree leaves are already labeled with species identifiers.
 See details for more information.